NCI-ITEB/tumor_epidemiology_approaches/sessions/session_6/practical.md

 ### Circos Plot
 Next we will create a circos plot so we can visualize where in the genome these SVs are occurring.

-{% include image-modal.html link="practical_assets/20-circos-plot.png" %}
+{% include image-modal.html link="practical_assets/20-circos-plot.png" max-width="70%" %}

 **26\.** To begin, we are going to transform our original dataset into a set of BED-formatted tables which will be easier to plot with.

-- We will create the tables ‘bed1’ and ‘bed2’ which will be used to create the genomic links between SVs in the center of the circos plot
+- We will create the tables **bed1** and **bed2** which will be used to create the genomic links between SVs in the center of the circos plot
-- We will also create a table ‘bed_genes’ which will be used for the gene annotations along the outside of the circos
+- We will also create a table **bed_genes** which will be used for the gene annotations along the outside of the circos

 These are lines 59-107 of the script; to better understand the details read the comments: